markfyoung0711/buckstop-refinery/README.md

 OLTP updates are handled by a realtime pipeline that is started when changes to the source data are detected.
-A realtime pipeline still goes through the same steps as mentioned above, except the Acquire step is not needed as that is provided via a GUI or transactional updates to the source in question.
+A realtime pipeline still goes through the same steps as mentioned above, except the Acquire step is not needed as that is provided by a GUI or transactional updates to the source in question.

 ## Preparing for a Data Warehouse Project
 These are the typical steps involved in creating a data warehouse from Source data.